Traditional black gospel: Influence

-Many of the most prominent soul artists, such as Wilson Pickett, Otis Redding, James Carr, Otis Clay, David Ruffin, James Brown, Joe Tex and Al Green, had roots in the church and gospel music and brought with them much of the vocal styles of hard shouter such as Julius Cheeks.
+Many of the most prominent soul artists, such as Aretha Franklin, Wilson Pickett, Otis Redding, James Carr, Otis Clay, David Ruffin, James Brown, Joe Tex and Al Green, had roots in the church and gospel music and brought with them much of the vocal styles of hard shouter such as Julius Cheeks.
 The underlying virtues of soul/R&B music taken from gospel, is the direct emotional delivery, truth to a spirit and the feeling within a song transmitted to the listener.
 During the 1970s, artists like Edwin Hawkins with the 1969 hit "Oh Happy Day", and Andraé Crouch's hit "Take me Back" were big inspirations on gospel music and crossover successes.
-Both Hawkins and Crouch incorporated secular music styles into gospel, shaping modern contemporary christian music today.
+Both Hawkins and Crouch incorporated secular music styles into gospel, shaping modern contemporary Christian music today.

 Secular songwriters often appropriated gospel songs, such as the Pilgrim Travelers' song "I've Got A New Home", or the Doc Pomus song Ray Charles turned into a hit "Lonely Avenue", or "Stand By Me", which Ben E. King and Leiber and Stoller adapted from a well-known gospel song, or Marvin Gaye's "Can I Get a Witness", which reworks traditional gospel catchphrases.
 In other cases secular musicians did the opposite, attaching phrases and titles from the gospel tradition to secular songs to create soul hits such as "Come See About Me" for The Supremes and "99½ Won't Do" for Wilson Pickett.